KyleAMathews/typography.js/README.md

 ]
 ```
 * **blockMarginBottom**: Specify the default margin-bottom for block elements.
 Defaults to one "rhythm unit" or the base line height.
-* **includeNormalize**: Include in generated css normalize.css.
-Normalize.css is an excellent project which works to normalize the base css across browsers and serves as an excellent foundation for Typography.js.
-We include normalize.css by default but if you're already including it elsewhere in your project, you can disable including it here by passing `false`.
+* **includeNormalize**: Include in generated CSS normalize.css.
+Normalize.css is an excellent project which works to normalize the base CSS across browsers and serves as an excellent foundation for Typography.js.
+We include normalize.CSS by default but if you're already including it elsewhere in your project, you can disable including it here by passing `false`.
 * **overrideStyles**: Imperative API for directly adding to or
 overriding auto-generated styles.
 It's called with a Vertical
 Rhythm object, the options object, and the algorithmically generated